istio/istio/security/README.md

 *   Revoke a specific key and certificate pair when necessary

-For services running on VM/bare-metal machines, the above four operations are performed by Istio CA together with node agents.
+For services running on VM/bare-metal machines, the above four operations are performed by Istio Citadel together with node agents.

 ## Workflow